Brazil

 For adolescents aged 13 to 17, the LGPD does not explicitly require parental consent, but processing must still serve the minor's best interest.
 The ANPD has signaled heightened scrutiny of data processing involving minors as a priority for the 2026-2027 biennium.

 Brazil's Digital Statute for Children and Adolescents (ECA Digital, Law No. 15.211/2025), which took effect in March 2026, creates additional rules for protecting minors when using online applications, electronic games, social networks, and software.
-This law adds obligations for technology providers regarding age verification mechanisms and content moderation for minors.
+Platform operators must implement age verification mechanisms, privacy-by-default settings, and content moderation for minors.
+The ANPD's enforcement action against TikTok in December 2024 foreshadowed the stricter obligations the ECA Digital now imposes.

 Compliance Requirements for Organizations